talwrii/plugin-repl/README.md

 * `lineAtPoint(p?:string)` - Retunrs the line at the cursor position.
 Default to current positiong.

 ### Reading and files
+* `await readFile(name: string) - Read the markup file with the title name.
-* writeToFile(name: string) - Overwrite the markdown file called name with the given string
+* `await writeFile(name: string)` - Overwrite the markdown file with the title name with the given string
-* appendToFile(name: string) - Append to the markdown file called `name` with the given string
+* `await appendToFile(name: string)` - Append the given string to the markdown with the title `name`
 ### Processes
 * `runProc(s: string)` - Parse the bash-style command string s (e.g "ls /home") and call runProc on it
 * `runProc([command, arg1, arg2, ...])` - Run a command and return what it writes to standard out.
 Raise and error on error.
 See [require('child_process')](https://nodejs.org/api/child_process.html) for more advanced usage.